How to Settle a Car Accident Claim Without a Lawyer

 What Are Your Options for Settling a Minor Car Accident Claim?

 If you're involved in a car wreck and you decide to handle the negotiations with the insurance company yourself, what are your options?
 Well, the first option is to just accept what the insurance companies are offering - I NEVER recommend that.
 They are going to offer the lowest amount that they think you are willing to accept and they have ZERO obligation to pay what your claim may actually be worth.

 The next option is the try and find an attorney that will work on your case for a flat fee or on a retainer.
 This is feasible in some scenarios but you also run the risk of owing an attorney more than what you will receive from the insurance company.
 You also have to wonder about the experience and effectiveness of an attorney willing to accept a case on such terms.

 The last option is for you to learn how to negotiate a settlement without a lawyer.
 If you're interested in going that route, then I wrote this guide for you.
 With it, you can educate yourself on the negotiation and settlement process before you talk to an insurance adjuster.
 (Hopefully, you haven’t signed any forms yet!)

 What Type of Accident Cases Should You NOT Try to Settle on Your Own?

 Before we go any further, we need to discuss what types of auto accident cases you should not attempt to settle without help from a lawyer.
-The reasoning for each varies some but the common theme is that you will almost certainly receive more money for your car accident if you have an experienced attorney handling the case.
+The reasoning for each varies some but the common theme is that you will almost certainly receive more money for your wreck if you have an experienced Katy injury attorney handling the case.